adamsilver/fdpb/08-an-upload-form.md

 }
 ```

-### The degraded experience
+### The Degraded Experience

 When Javascript isn't available or the browser fails the feature detection, users won't get the enhanced interface.
-Instead, they'll see a file input and an upload button.
+Instead, they'll see a file picker and an upload button.
 In the absence of script or capability, uploading a file gives users the same feedback view, just via a page refresh.

 ![Degraded view](.)

-### The small print
+### The Small Print

 Granted, there's rationale behind moving away from convention, but that doesn't mean it's perfectly
 robust.
 In fact, doing this goes against what the standards say which was discussed in chapter 6, ‘An inbox’.
 Here it is again: